Plant-based gummy candy helps vegans and vegetarians get their vitamins

-Category: Food Hits: 3Worldwide, millions of people follow vegan and vegetarian diets for religious, ethical, environmental or economic reasons.
+Category: Food Hits: 5Worldwide, millions of people follow vegan and vegetarian diets for religious, ethical, environmental or economic reasons.
 While these diets have purported health benefits, they can also lack essential nutrients, such as vitamins B12 and D3, if not well-planned or supplemented correctly.
 Now, researchers have packed a strawberry-flavored gummy with these vitamins, formulating it without any animal products so vegans and vegetarians can reach their recommended daily allowances (RDA).

 Read more https://www.sciencedaily.com/releases/2021/11/211110104636.htm